Blog

 Desk sharing

-Now you know the pros and cons of desk sharing at work, and if it’s still challenging to decide whether to implement this practice in your company, these 6 tips will help you make informed decisions and ensure a successful transition.
+Now you know the pros and cons, and if it’s still challenging to decide whether to implement this practice in your company, these 6 tips will help you make informed decisions and ensure a successful transition.

 1. Evaluate office space